Case Brief Memorandum

 Introduction

-The freedom to enter into a contract is undoubtedly one of the major principle and belief in the law of contracts (Ben, 2011).
-However the law allows government intervention in the contracting process whereby the court can apply the Universal Commercial Code to determine if the agreements are fair or unfair and rule on the contract on the on the basis of unconscionability of the case (Ben, 2011).
-The doctrine explains terms of contracts that are unfair or unjust or extremely one sided and seem to favor one party deemed to have superior bargaining power to the other party.
-Thus, the concept of unconscionability is a means to prevent against formation of contracts that are oppressive and contract terms that may seek to take advantage of the adverse situation of one party (Edwards, 2008).
-Virginia courts have shown the consistency of applying a two-step test of unconscionability as set out in Jones v.
+The freedom to enter into a contract is undoubtedly one of the major principles and beliefs in the law of contracts (Ben, 2011).
+However, the law allows government intervention in the contracting process whereby the court can apply the Universal Commercial Code to determine if the agreements are fair or unfair and rule on the contract based on the unconscionability of the case (Ben, 2011).
+The doctrine explains terms of contracts that are unfair unjust or extremely one-sided and seem to favor one party deemed to have superior bargaining power over the other party.
+Thus, the concept of unconscionability is a means to prevent the formation of oppressive contracts and contract terms that may seek to take advantage of the adverse situation of one party (Edwards, 2008).
+Virginia courts have consistently applied a two-step unconscionability test set out in Jones v.
 Star Credit Corp., 298 N.Y.S.2d 264 (Sup.
 Ct.1969).
-This paper will review various cases to support the view that the Virginia Courts follows the same unconscionability doctrine as applied in Jones v.
+This paper will review various cases to support the view that the Virginia Courts follow the same unconscionability doctrine applied in Jones v.
 Star Credit Corp.

 Analysis